Information Center (800) 917-0043 or email@example.com

-Installation of a temporary elevator used for construction or demolition on job sites
+Installation of a temporary elevator used for construction or demolition on job sites.

 Construction site operators are required to be covered by a Construction Stormwater General Permit if they are engaged in clearing, grading, and excavating activities that disturb one or more acres and discharge stormwater to surface waters of the state.
 The permit is also required if clearing, grading or excavating activities disturb an area smaller than 1 acre if it is part of a "larger common plan of development or sale" that will disturb 1 acre or more and discharge stormwater to surface waters of the state or a conveyance system that drains to surface waters of the state.
 "Surface waters of the state" are broadly defined by state law and includes storm drains, ditches, wetlands, creeks, rivers, ponds, lakes and marine waters to obtain permit coverage.
 In addition to these permit triggers, Ecology reserves the right to require permit coverage at a construction site of any size, if Ecology believes that the site may be a significant contributor of pollutants to waters of the State of Washington or reasonably expects the site to cause a violation of water quality standards.
 For more information, please go to the construction stormwater homepage.

 Activities including the making of baked goods, some fried foods, standardized jams, jellies, preserves & fruit butters, stovetop or microwave candies that are not potentially hazardous, vinegars, and dry mixes.

 A Dam Safety Construction Permit is required before constructing, modifying, or repairing any dam or controlling works for storage of 10 or more acre-feet of water, waste, or mine tailings.
 This requirement may apply to dams and storage lagoons for:

 Any modification or change to your existing Dangerous Waste Permit.
 Examples are: